 For any Windows PC, there are multiple ways to see the computer specifications with high detail.
 See the guide below!

-#1 Check Computer Specs from System Information
+#1 Check computer specs from System Information

-#2 Checking Simplified Specification by DirectX Diagnostic Tool
+#2 Simplified specification by DirectX Diagnostic Tool

-Open Start Menu, then type “dxdiag” (without quote).
+Open Start Menu, then find dxdiag.

-After the program found, open it.
+After the program found, launch it.

 Open Library/This PC/My Computer, right-click on it, and select Properties.

-#4 Get Computer Condition from System Properties
+#4 Get computer condition from System Properties

 System Properties is provided nearly similar information like Control Panel System as I mentioned before.
-But it comes with a clean interface and additional system condition, such as security, health, performances, and virus protection.
+But it comes with a clean interface and additional system conditions, such as security, health, performances, and virus protection.
 This feature only available on Windows 8 and Windows 10.